MF Global judge to examine insurance for ex-execs

-The U.S. judge overseeing MF Global's MFGLQ.PK bankruptcy plans a closer review before deciding whether any of an estimated $190 million (119 million pounds) of insurance coverage for former company executives should instead go to customers.
+Feb 9 The U.S. judge overseeing MF Global's bankruptcy plans a closer review before deciding whether any of an estimated $190 million of insurance coverage for former company executives should instead go to customers.

 Opponents of the plan to cover former executives, including at least four customer groups, believe the funds should not go to people they hold responsible for the collapse of the futures brokerage.
 The $190 million includes at least $120 million covering the period surrounding the company's demise.